Barney Frank: Civil rights

 Frank has been outspoken on many civil rights issues, including lesbian, gay, bisexual and transgender (LGBT) rights.
 In 1987, he publicly came out as gay.
 In 1990, Frank was instrumental in crafting the 1990 Immigration Act, which restated the reasons for which a person could be denied entry into the country.
 The act did not include "sexual preference exclusion[s]", reforming earlier immigration law which allowed persons to be excluded for a sexual deviance "afflict[ion]".
 He said in a 1996 interview: "I'm used to being in the minority.
 I'm a left-handed gay Jew.
 I've never felt, automatically, a member of any majority."
 In 1995, then-Republican House Majority Leader Dick Armey famously referred to Frank as "Barney Fag" in a press interview.
 Armey apologized and said it was "a slip of the tongue".
 Frank did not accept Armey's explanation, saying "I turned to my own expert, my mother, who reports that in 59 years of marriage, no one ever introduced her as Elsie Fag."
-In 1998, Frank founded the National Stonewall Democrats, the national LGBT Democratic organization.
+In 1998, Frank founded the national LGBT Democratic organization, National Stonewall Democrats.

 In 2006, Frank and incoming House Speaker Nancy Pelosi were accused by Rep. John Hostettler (R-IN) of having a "radical homosexual agenda"; Frank responded "I do have things I would like to see adopted on behalf of LGBT people: they include the right to marry the individual of our choice; the right to serve in the military to defend our country; and the right to a job based solely on our own qualifications.
 I acknowledge that this is an agenda, but I do not think that any self-respecting radical in history would have considered advocating people's rights to get married, join the army, and earn a living as a terribly inspiring revolutionary platform."
 Frank's stance on outing gay Republicans has been called the "Frank Rule" whereby a closeted person who uses her or his power, position, or notoriety to hurt LGBT people can be outed.
 The issue became relevant during the Mark Foley scandal of 2006, during which Frank clarified his position on HBO's Real Time with Bill Maher: "I think there's a right to privacy.
 But the right to privacy should not be a right to hypocrisy.
 And people who want to demonize other people shouldn't then be able to go home and close the door and do it themselves."